planting answers.

 do you offer virtual therapy?

 Yes!
-I offer secure telehealth sessions for teens and young adults through both practices.
-In-person sessions are also available!
+I offer secure telehealth sessions for teens and young adults in both Texas and California.
+In-person sessions are also available in Texas!

 what ages do you work with?